 -

-A tool for automated vulnerability scanning
+An automated vulnerability scanning tool

 -